-Get a glimpse of our classes below or schedule a visit with our Admissions Coordinator at 505-467-6431.
+Get a glimpse of our classes below or schedule a visit with our Admissions Director at 505-467-6431.

 Sixth grade marks the dawn of adolescence, a time when intellectual consciousness takes root and the student’s feeling perception advances into the world of ideas.
 Students are encouraged to think independently as their capacities for critical analysis and objective judgment are cultivated.